-Lots of people apply to study Medicine every year — but only about 9.5% are successful.
-It’s very competitive.
-However, we have all the information you need to put together a winning application and get into Medical School.
+Lots of people apply to study Medicine every year — but only a small number are successful.
+It’s very competitive to get into Medical School.

 Some universities allow you to write a different Personal Statement for the fifth choice, but many won’t.
 So it’s normal to use it for something science-related.